NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Will-o'-Wisp.md

 abilities_mid:
   - name: ""
   - name: "Glow"
-    desc: " (aura,light) 20 feet.\nA will-o'-wisp is itself naturally invisible, but glows with a colored light, casting bright light in the aura and making it visible."
+    desc: " (aura,light) 20 feet.\n\nA will-o'-wisp is itself naturally invisible, but glows with a colored light, casting bright light in the aura and making it visible."

   - name: "Magic Immunity"
     desc: "  A will-o'-wisp is immune to all spells except [[Spells/Force Barrage|Force Barrage]], [[Spells/Quandary|Quandary]], and [[Spells/Revealing Light|Revealing Light]]."